-As school Governors we take an active part in daily school life.
-Each Governor is responsible for overseeing an aspect of the school, e.g. subjects such as English, Computing, Maths etc., or more general aspects such as Early Years, Safeguarding, Health and Safety etc. We meet regularly with the member of staff responsible for this area and discuss recent achievements and aims for the year.
+As school Governors we take an active part in daily school life, overseeing aspects such as; the School Improvement Plan, Early Years, SEND, Safeguarding, Health and Safety etc. We meet regularly with the member of staff responsible for this area and discuss recent achievements and aims for the year.

 We also like to spend time in and around school observing good practice.
 We carry out learning walks and other aspects of self-review and provide challenge to the leadership team.
 We regularly attend aspects such as concerts and productions, parent’s evenings, PTFA meetings, fairs and

 fund raising activities.
 Although we do this role as a volunteer we take our job very seriously and love to see the progress the children make in their journey through Perton First School.

 We work as a collective group and individual Governors have no powers except where the whole Governing Board has given them a specific task to do.

 We make our decisions based on the advice of committees and not individually.
 We don’t go into school and make demands of the Headteacher and staff.